 Reg Dwight liked a fight on a Saturday night, me I'm just a lawnmower, you can tell me by the way I walk.

-Did Reg really like a bit of a ruck, I don't think so, did he get as well oiled as a locomotuive, doubtful, but the song was great, and his hair then was his own.
-He and his band made some great music in those early days, I can still listen to Captain Fantastic.
+Did Reg really like a bit of a ruck ?, I don't think so, did he get as well oiled as a locomotive, doubtful, but the song was great, and his hair then was his own.
+He and his band made some great music in those early days, I can still listen to the album Captain Fantastic.

-Where would he been without Berie Taupin I wonder, if you liten to the lyrics of some of the songs on the Captain Fantastic album you get a hint of the seediness of the music world as it was then.
+Where would he been without Bernie Taupins great lyrics I wonder ?, if you listen to the lyrics of some of the songs on that album you get a hint of the seediness of the music world as it was then.

 All that aside back to the mundanities of everyday life.